Updates on Our COVID-19 Response Funding

 - CONTACT Helpline, Inc.: $5,120 to support the increase in call volume.
 CONTACT Helpline supports 211, a non-emergency information and referral service (Round 1); $4,880 to support call volume which is expected to increase because the protections against evictions and utility shutoffs will end soon (Round 9).

-- Domestic Violence Services of Cumberland & Perry Counties: $10,000 to provide emergency shelter and food for 30 individuals and their families (Round 1).
+- Domestic Violence Services of Cumberland & Perry Counties: $10,000 to provide emergency shelter and food for 30 individuals and their families (Round 1); $10,000 to put 7 people/families in hotels for 30 days at $49 per day (Round 13).

 - Harrisburg Area YMCA: $10,000 to provide food preparation and delivery to 700 individuals, primarily children and senior citizens (Round 1); $10,000 to provide packaged meals to be delivered to families served and continuing enhanced services to men residing in the subsidized housing program (Round 5); $10,000 to provide classroom space, tutors and certified educators at three locations for 200 students whose school districts are operating online (Round 9).